soneight/darkness/son-dark-eight/README.md

 - all
     - avoid using `meta` rules
     - `White` for constants values and const modifiers
+    - `White` should be most common color, other colors should be used sparingly
+    - `Bold` style for punctuation

 - cxx (C/C++)
     - `keyword.operator` and `storage.modifier` should have same styles for parsing issues with templates

 ###### Color components are only this eight values (in hex): 10 20 40 60 80 A0 C0 E0 (with few exceptions).